MNCTTY/parsed_ru_corpuses/README.md

 * **Collection3 Open.ipynb**
 * **FactRuEval Open.ipynb**

-This one is a parcing data in FactRuEval format to comfortable DataFrame that can be usesd in NER tasks.
+This one is a parcing data in FactRuEval format to a comfortable DataFrame that can be usesd in NER tasks.

 If you really needs full and complete FactRuEval opening, use this [code:](https://github.com/bond005/deep_ner/blob/master/deep_ner/utils.py)